PRP for Hair Loss: Is It Worth the Money?

 - Evidence is still building — not yet gold-standard

-PRP isn’t a replacement for proven treatments — think of it as a complement.
+PRP isn’t a replacement for proven treatments — think of it as a complement that works best when stacked.

 What to Expect at a Session